 IFIC believes that domestic application of global standards must reflect and support local conditions.

 At the same time, IFIC is increasingly engaging in issues arising from efforts by foreign governments to extend their extraterritorial reach.
-For example, U.S. tax initiatives such as the Foreign Account Tax Compliance Act (FATCA) and Passive Foreign Investment Company (PFIC) rules potentially harm the ability of American mutual fund investors residing in Canada to save for their retirement by imposing onerous levels of taxation and creating substantial compliance costs for Canadian mutual fund firms.
+For example, U.S. tax initiatives such as the Foreign Account Tax Compliance Act (FATCA) and Passive Foreign Investment Company (PFIC) rules potentially harm the ability of American investment fund investors residing in Canada to save for their retirement by imposing onerous levels of taxation and creating substantial compliance costs for Canadian investment fund firms.

 (June 1, 2017)